The New Yorkers: Productions

-The New Yorkers began pre-Broadway tryouts at the Chestnut Street Opera House, Philadelphia, on November 10, 1930 and then moved to the Shubert Theatre, Newark on November 24, 1930.
+The New Yorkers began pre-Broadway tryouts at the Chestnut Street Opera House, Philadelphia on November 10, 1930 and then moved to the Shubert Theatre, Newark, New Jersey on November 24, 1930.

-The musical opened on Broadway at the Broadway Theatre on December 8, 1930, this theatre's first stage production, and closed on May 2, 1931 after 168 performances.
-Direction was by Monty Woolley, choreography by George Hale, special numbers staged and directed by Fred Waring, and production supervised by E. Ray Goetz.
+The musical opened as the first legitimate stage production at the refurbished Broadway Theatre on December 8, 1930, closing after 168 performances on May 2, 1931.
+Directed by Monty Woolley, with choreography by George Hale, special numbers were staged by Fred Waring, and the production supervised by E. Ray Goetz.
 Costumes were by Peter Arno and Charles Le Maire, and the set design was by Dale Stetson, based on sketches by Peter Arno.
 The conductor was Max Meth.
 The cast featured Frances Williams as the hostess Mona Low, Charles King as Al Spanish, Hope Williams as Alice Wentworth, Ann Pennington as Lola McGee, Marie Cahill as Gloria Wentworth, the Fred Waring Orchestra, Lou Clayton as Cyril Gregory, Eddie Jackson as Ronald Monahan, Jimmy Durante as Jimmie Deegan, Kathryn Crawford as May (later replaced by Elisabeth Welch), and Oscar Ragland as Mildew.
 (Clayton, Jackson & Durante were a successful vaudeville act.)

-The musical was performed at the Marriott Theatre in Lincolnshire in 1996.
+The musical was performed at the Marriott Theatre in Lincolnshire, Illinois in 1996.
 "Musicals Tonight!" presented the musical as a staged concert in April 2003 in New York City.
 The "Lost Musicals" series presented The New Yorkers at Sadler's Wells Theatre, London, in March and April 2009, starring Anna Francolini as Alice and Dawn Spence as Mona Low.
-The New York City Center presented it in March 2017 in their Encores! staged concert series with Tam Mutu, Scarlett Strallen and Kevin Chamberlin, directed by John Rando.
+The New York City Center presented it in March 2017 in its Encores! staged concert series with Tam Mutu as Al Spanish, Scarlett Strallen as Alice Wentworth, and Kevin Chamberlin as Jimmie Deegan, directed by John Rando.